-Throughout the holding period of the LBO — i.e. the time horizon in which the target is “kept” as a portfolio company of the private equity firm — the cash flows of the company are used to pay down a its outstanding debt balance.
+Throughout the holding period of the LBO — i.e. the time horizon in which the target remains a portfolio company under the ownership of the private equity firm (PE) — the cash flows of the company are used to pay down its outstanding debt balance.

 But while deleveraging creates value by reducing the original leverage from the transaction, this approach requires the portfolio company to generate stable cash flows (i.e. be non-cyclical and non-seasonal).